 How many of us are defended against the anguish of an abandoned child, a baby clinging to a metal chair that onlooking staff and the errant visitor are forbidden to comfort, doubly heinous.

-One of my treasures is an invitation to my grandmother, who went to girls’ prep school in Washington, an invitation to tea at the Roosevelt White House.
+One of my treasures is an invitation to my grandmother, who went to a girls’ prep school in Washington, Ganston Hall, an invitation to tea at the Roosevelt White House with First Daughter Alice.
 Teddy Roosevelt and Rodey went hunting in the wilds of New Mexico, loosing their hounds on cougar and bear.

 So it is that I know something about maternal absence.
 The anguish of suddenly motherless babies came through me like a burning arrow, against which I had absolutely no shield.
-In desperation, wan as parchment and unable to eat, I wrote my first of roughly six poems about this crisis: “Tu sabes cuando se desparecio tua madre…” You know when your mother has disappeared. .
+In desperation, wan as parchment and unable to eat, I wrote my first of roughly six poems about this crisis: “Tu sabes cuando habia desparecido tua madre…” You know when your mother has disappeared. .

-This crisis continues in our country with only those with trained intellects able to see Trump as he really is.
-In my long lifetime, I can only compare the powerless desperation and rage Trump’s pogrom against mothers and children engendered in me, beyond the obvious other human tragic and unconscionable tragedies, to the loss of a mare and foal, in which the veterinarian dispatched by the woman from whom I was buying the mare lost his temper when she couldn’t push, the foal hung up by a shoulder, booting her again and again against our shed, only to have to cut her carotid artery where she lay and then perform a “field c-section” to try to save her foal as she bled out.
-I marked my forehead with her blood and had the first of several alcoholic relapses that dark day now twelve years ago.
+This crisis continues in our country with only those with trained intellects, skilled prescience, a luminous insight, able to see Trump as he really is.
+In my attenuated lifetime, I can only compare the powerless desperation and rage Trump’s pogrom against mothers and children engendered in me, beyond the obvious other human tragic and unconscionable tragedies, to the loss of a mare and foal, in which the veterinarian dispatched by the woman from whom I was buying the mare set her up for tragedy, giving her a diuretic on top of an oxytocin injection so that her prepubic tendon that holds the entire undercarriage of a mare together ruptured, when he lost his temper when she couldn’t push, the foal hung up by a shoulder, booting her again and again against our shed, only to have to cut her carotid artery where she lay and then perform a “field c-section” to try to save her foal as she bled out.
+I placed the dead foal at her beautiful mother’s head and marked my forehead with her blood, and lost myself in tequila, in the first of several alcoholic relapses that dark day now twelve years ago.

 I would have no self-awareness at all if I didn’t acknowledge that mine are the desperate actions of someone who feels powerless to stop the Trump juggernaut and the outright pain he daily inflicts on the rest of the world..